iAPX/minipavi-fwk/docs/Actions.md

 This controler will be reinstantiated on the next user input, to process it.

 $this->output should be not null, an empty string is acceptable, and is output directly to the user.
-You might use Videotex class to create it's content, or MiniPaviCcli directly.
+You might use Videotex class to create it's content, or MiniPaviCli directly.